Apple’s Core ML 2 vs. Google’s ML Kit: What’s the difference?

-At Apple’s Worldwide Developers Conference 2018, the Cupertino company today announced Core ML 2, a new version of its machine learning software development kit (SDK) for iOS devices.
+At Apple’s Worldwide Developers Conference 2018, the Cupertino company announced Core ML 2, a new version of its machine learning software development kit (SDK) for iOS devices.
 But it’s not the only game in town — just a few months ago, Google announced ML Kit, a cross-platform AI SDK for both iOS and Android devices.
 Both toolkits aim to ease the development burden of optimizing large AI models and datasets for mobile apps.
-So what are the differences between them?
+So how are they different?

 Core ML